kkevinchou/KNetwork/README.md

 Features
 --------

-* Client/Server message-based communication
+* Client registration with a server
+* Clients sending/receiving messages to/from the server
+* Server receiving messages from clients
-* Broadcasting server messages to all clients
+* Server broadcasting messages to clients
-* Extendable messaging system
+* Server sending a message to a single client
-* Discard badly formatted messages
+* The ability to send reliable messages
-* The option to send reliable messages.
-If a message is dropped during transmission (i.e. timesout) it is resent until an acknowledgement is received
+* If a message is dropped during transmission (i.e. timesout) it is resent until an acknowledgement is received
-* Discard old and stale messages that are not marked as reliable

 Usage
 --------